Affiliate Consultant/Trainer/Content Manager

-Nisha Purushotham is a facilitator, cultural worker, and grant writer who works with mission centered organizations seeking to strengthen their practices of equity and inclusion and to secure the resources they need to sustain and grow movements of justice and liberation.
-Her current and former organizational partners include Community Labor United, Direct Action for Rights and Equality, Resist Foundation, Network of Immigrant and African American Solidarity, AS220, Matahari Eye of the Day (now Matahari Women Workers’ Center), and the New England United Methodist Conference.
+Nisha Purushotham is a facilitator, coach, and cultural worker who works with mission-centered organizations seeking to strengthen their practices of healing justice, equity, and inclusion.
+As a movement fundraiser, she partners with frontline-led organizations to secure the resources they need to sustain and grow movements of justice and liberation.
+Her current and former organizational partners include SISTA Fire, New England United for Justice, Community Labor United, Alternatives for Community and Environment, Direct Action for Rights and Equality, and the Network of Immigrant and African American Solidarity.

-Prior to her work as an independent consultant, Nisha worked as an organizer for The Rhode Island Organizing Project in Providence, RI and The Center for Community Action in Robeson County, NC, supporting frontline leaders in building campaigns and trainings around affordable housing, racial health equity, and youth leadership development.
+Prior to her work as an independent consultant, Nisha was an organizer for The Rhode Island Organizing Project in Providence, RI and The Center for Community Action in Robeson County, NC, supporting frontline leaders in building campaigns and trainings around affordable housing, health equity, and youth leadership development.

-Nisha is a world percussionist who has studied Afro-Caribbean percussion with master drummers in the U.S. and Cuba.
+Nisha is also writer, singer-songwriter, and world percussionist who has studied Afro-Caribbean percussion with master drummers in the U.S. and Cuba.
 For over a decade, she designed and facilitated interdisciplinary drumming workshops for young people in urban schools and prisons that aimed to build intercultural community, nurture creativity, and examine the role of drumming in cultural survival and resistance.

 Nisha is a board member of the Resist Foundation providing guidance for the organization’s mutual support and accountability practices.